pkainz/sjcam/README.md

 shows the options, and:

-  sjcam set format ok
+  cam set format ok

     Setting format to ok
       OK

 will immediately wipe your SD card.
 Use with caution!

-  sjcam dir
+  cam dir

     Camera directory: